kkemple/posts/a-few-things-you-should-know-about-javascript.md

-# A Few Things You Should Know About JavaScript

-There is a reason JavaScript has the highest number of packages of any language, and the highest number of repositories of any language on GitHub.
-It’s extremely easy to get started with and there are no shortage of frameworks and tools.

-What you don’t generally see on GitHub or hear about in articles, is that once you start to scale out, JavaScript has the ability to quickly become unwieldy and prone to unnecessary complexity, making it very hard to maintain the same velocity and ease of programming that probably made you chose JavaScript in the first place.
+# JavaScript At Scale - Achieving High Velocity

+Our goal as developers and the creators of products is to ensure we deliver a quality solution that is able to adapt, quickly and reliably, to changes as the product evolves.
+To me that is the only true measure of velocity and it seems I am not the only one who feels this way.

 > “Velocity is the measure of your ability to adapt.” — Eric Elliott

+Many companies choose JavaScript because it is touted as flexible and fast.
+While this may be true, that same flexibility and ability to move quickly can get you in a few traps if you are not careful, and put some thought in to how you build out your JavaScript ecosystem.

+A few issues that come to mind are:

+- Consistency across code bases
+- Getting the most reusability from your work
+- Avoiding complexity
+- Ability to scale at well
+- Ability to confidently and quickly make changes to the codebase
-How do you keep consistency across code bases, get the most reusability from your work, and ensure that the tools and patterns you have chosen are giving you the ability to make changes quickly?
+- Ensuring that the tools and patterns you have chosen are helping productivity

 Having worked in a number of JavaScript heavy environments I have had the opportunity to deal with just about every issue of scaling JavaScript applications, both on the client and on the server.
 What follows are all the things I wish someone told me when I started working with JavaScript [at scale]( http://addyosmani.com/largescalejavascript/).

-## Some Guiding Principals
+## Some Guiding Principles

 Before we talk about JavaScript in any particular context, there are some things that can make your life much easier no matter what platform you happen to be building software for.